zeropaper/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ## The User Login & Consent Flow

-ORY Hydra is not an
+Ory Hydra is not an
 [Identity Management](https://en.wikipedia.org/wiki/Identity_management)
 solution.
 Instead it uses an existing Identity Management systems to reduce adoption complexity.
 OAuth2 providers such as Keycloak, OpenAM, or IdentityServer are usually full-stack enterprise identity and access management solutions.
 They come with complex deployment dependencies, technologies not particularly suited for cloud native environments, and subtle, but annoying limitations at scale.
-ORY Hydra solves OAuth2 and OpenID Connect only, but it solves it well and extremely scalable.
+Ory Hydra solves OAuth2 and OpenID Connect only, but it solves it well and extremely scalable.

-To authenticate users, ORY Hydra defines the
+To authenticate users, Ory Hydra defines the
 [user login & consent flow](https://www.ory.sh/docs/hydra/oauth2).
 You can find an
 [exemplary user login and consent application on our GitHub](https://github.com/ory/hydra-login-consent-node).